Did You Know?

 Darkest Night has an almost all-Filipino cast and crew.
 It was filmed on location in Manila and Floridablanca, Pampanga, Philippines.
 The film had its public U.S. premiere at FACINE.

 Gothic Pictures International, founded in November 2010 by a group of film-makers from Asia and the U.S., has chosen as its primary mission to produce and encourage quality, international Gothic and horror films in an Asian setting or with Asian ties.
-The film company is based in Manila and has its primary office there.
+The film company now has an office in Los Angeles.
 For more information on GPI, see our company page.

 Here is a list of links to various websites that have given us write-ups.
 The list may not be totally up to date at any given time but will be updated on a regular basis.
 Also, please check out our site on IMDb: